Fall prevention: Medication management

 Certain medications can increase fall risk factors for people.
-The aim of medical management is to identify factors that can contribute to falls and fracture risk such as osteoporosis, multiple medications, balance and gait problems, loss of vision and a history of falls.
+The aim of medical management is to identify factors that can contribute to falls and fracture risk such as osteoporosis, polypharmacy, balance and gait problems, loss of vision and a history of falls.

 The Beers Criteria is a list of medications that are potentially inappropriate for use in the elderly and some of them increase the risk of falls.

 Healthcare

 In a clinical environment, fall prevention strategies include the use of specific tests for gait and balance assessments, multifactorial interventions, medication review, physical exercises, vision and footwear intervention, physiotherapy referral, environment modification, risk stratification, management of osteoporosis and fracture risk, and cardiovascular interventions.

-Challenges for falls prevention include such as transportation barriers, gaps in care continuity, and the need for sustained support for frail individuals.
+Challenges for falls prevention include such as transportation barriers, gaps in continuity of care, and the need for sustained support for frail individuals.
 Long-term, sustainable fall-prevention programs benefit from partnerships between healthcare providers, caregivers, and community resources, helping to maintain independence and enhance quality of life for older adults.
 These efforts not only improve patient outcomes but also reduce the broader strain on healthcare systems, highlighting the societal value of comprehensive, community-based fall-prevention interventions.

 Questions around effectiveness of current approaches (physical exercise and multifactorial interventions) have been found in multiple settings, including long-term care facilities and hospitals.
 Physical exercise programs seem to have limited effectiveness (approximately 25%).
 Even multifactorial interventions, which include extensive physical exercise, medication adjustment, and environmental modification only lower fall risk by 31% after 12 months, and by 21% after 24 months.